Vojislav Šešelj

-Vojislav Šešelj (Војислав Шешељ, /sh/; born 11 October 1954) is a Serbian politician.
+Vojislav Šešelj (Војислав Шешељ, /sh/; born 11 October 1954) is a Serbian politician and war criminal.
 He is the founder and president of the far-right Serbian Radical Party (SRS).
 From 1998 to 2000, he was a deputy prime minister of Serbia.

-Šešelj is known for being charged by the ICTY with crimes against humanity and war crimes from the Bosnian War in January of 2003.
-These chargers were confirmed by a judge on February 14, 2003, and Šešelj surrendered to the ICTY on February 23, 2003.
+In January 2003, Šešelj was charged by the ICTY with crimes against humanity and war crimes stemming from the Croatian War of Independence and Bosnian War.
+These charges were confirmed by a judge on February 14, 2003, and Šešelj surrendered to the ICTY on February 23, 2003.
 His trial did not begin until November 7, 2007. Šešelj's trial was marred by controversy: he went on a hunger strike for nearly a month until finally being allowed to represent himself, regularly insulted the judges and court prosecutors once proceedings commenced, disclosed the identities of protected witnesses and was penalized on three occasions for disrespecting the court.
 He did not call any witnesses in his defense.

 After spending 11 years and 9 months in detention in the United Nations Detention Unit of Scheveningen during his trial, Šešelj was permitted to temporarily return to Serbia in November 2014 to undergo cancer treatment.
 He led the SRS in the 2016 elections, and his party won 23 seats in the parliament.

 On 31 March 2016, he was acquitted in a first-instance verdict on all counts by the ICTY.
 The acquittal was appealed by prosecutors from the MICT, a United Nations Security Council agency which functions as oversight program of, and successor entity to, the ICTY.
 On 11 April 2018, the Appeals Chamber partially reversed the first-instance verdict, finding Šešelj guilty of crimes against humanity for his role in instigating the deportation of Croats from Hrtkovci.
 He was found not guilty on the remaining counts of his indictment, including all the war crimes and crimes against humanity that he was alleged to have committed in Croatia and Bosnia. Šešelj was sentenced to 10 years in prison, but because of time already spent in ICTY custody, he was not obligated to return to prison.
 In August 2018 Šešelj appealed the conviction to the MICT Appeals Chamber, but was denied as no evidence of error in the judgement or proceedings was given.